 The customer will know you appreciate their business and now has a great direct and immediate reason to buy from you in the future.

 3. Listen to them and show that you care about what they have to say.

 In addition to speaking, you also want to take the time to listen.
-When your customers mention you or contact you on Facebook or Twitter, have someone who’s being paid to respond, whether it’s with an offer to help them with customer service or just to say you’re glad they’re enjoying your product.
+When your customers mention you or contact you on Facebook or Twitter, have someone who’s being paid to respond.
+Social media marketing can be as simple as an offer to help them with customer service or just to say you’re glad they’re enjoying your product.